SVB: 71% of startups don’t have women on their board of directors

-2017 saw a lot of shakeups, and yet nothing has really changed in startup land.
-According to a report released today by Silicon Valley Bank (SVB), founders still view venture capital as their biggest source of funding, prefer an acquisition to an initial public offering (IPO), and continue to hire men over women.
-The SVB pooled 1,045 startups for its report, the majority of which are based in the U.S., the UK, and China.
+2017 saw a lot of shakeups, and yet nothing has really changed in the startup world.
+According to a report released today by Silicon Valley Bank (SVB), founders still view venture capital as their biggest source of funding, still prefer an acquisition to an initial public offering (IPO), and still tend to hire men over women.
+For its report, SVB polled 1,045 startups, the majority of which are based in the U.S., the U.K., and China.

 When tradition trumps hype